THE DAY

 Calling it “The Day” isn’t really accurate.
 For us it was the start of a fantastic holiday with Mum and Dad (Val and Tony) and the girls in one of our most favourite places: Scotland, and Loch Lomond.
-For our guests it was a couple days away helping us celebrate our amazing day.
+For our guests, it was a couple days away helping us celebrate our amazing day.

 You can see below how our celebrations spanned the couple of days we were at Ross Priory, having booked all of their rooms for everyone to enjoy this amazing venue.